adamkielar/adamkielar.github.io/_posts/2022-12-23-how-to-connect-to-azure-sql-database-using-managed-identity.md

 ---
 layout: post
 title: "How to connect to Azure SQL database using managed identity"
+description: "Discover how to securely connect to an Azure SQL database using a managed identity.
+A comprehensive guide on using Azure Active Directory authentication for your database connection."
 tags: ["azure", "mssql", "managed identity"]
 ---